mhart/awscred/README.md

 -------

-A small standalone library to resolve AWS credentials and region details using, in order: environment variables, INI files, and EC2 metadata (for IAM roles).
+A small standalone library to resolve AWS credentials and region details using, in order: environment variables, INI files, and HTTP calls (either to EC2 metadata or ECS endpoints, depending on environment).
 Queues HTTP calls to ensure no thundering herd effect will occur when credentials expire.

 Example
 -------